+We propose to seize the functions of the Federal Reserve System and use it as a national bank to finance the long-term needs of the American people.
 The policy of federal lending, as distinct from federal spending, can be used to break the current political impasse.
-The cost of capital can be radically lowered, and a competitive advantage of the United States in world markets can be secured.
+Federal lending allows us to make massive long-term commitments at modest short-term costs.
+For states and businesses, the cost of capital can be radically lowered – down to 0% for public infrastructure, and a competitive advantage of the United States in world markets can be secured.
 The overriding goal is the creation of 30+ million new jobs in production, with high capital investment, high energy intensity, high value added, and high technology.

 Century Bonds for Infrastructure and Science Drivers

-Either through law or political pressure, the Federal Reserve must be forced to put out a tender offer to states and regional authorities like the New York-New Jersey Port Authority stating the Fed’s willingness to buy an initial $1 trillion of state bonds with the proceeds devoted exclusively to rebuilding the infrastructure of the United States.
+Either through law or political pressure, the Federal Reserve must be forced to put out a tender offer to states and regional authorities like the New York-New Jersey Port Authority stating the Fed’s willingness to buy an initial $3.6 trillion of state bonds within the next 10 years, with the proceeds devoted exclusively to rebuilding the public infrastructure of the United States.
 These must be century bonds, with 100 year maturities and the coupon rate must be set at 0%.
-Once the first tranche of $1 trillion is expended, another tranche should be offered, until the point at which full employment is reached.
+Once the first tranche of $3.6 trillion is expended, subsequent tranches of $1 trillion each should be offered, until the point at which full employment is reached.
 The states issuing the bonds can offer solid collateral of the infrastructure improvements that are being created.

 These state and authority bonds will make possible the long overdue rebuilding of the entire US Interstate Highway System, including its bridges; the national passenger, freight, and commuter rail using the technology of the 21st century; the national electricity production and transmission grid; canals, ports, sewage and water systems; telecommunications; public housing; schools, hospitals, libraries, public buildings, etc.

 This credit will also be applied to science drivers.
-From modernizing and expanding America’s national laboratories - including high-energy physics, power technologies and biomedical research – to restarting the space program for exploration and colonization.
+From modernizing and expanding America’s national laboratories - including high-energy physics, power technologies (such as contributing more resources to nuclear fusion research, and the long-overdue development and deployment of thorium reactors) and biomedical research – to restarting the space program for exploration and colonization.

-At the same time, we will offer 0% federal credit to automobile manufacturers, Silicon Valley, biotech and pharmaceuticals, farmers, and any and all companies active in manufacturing, construction, mining, scientific research, energy production, and other forms of tangible, physical, commodity production.
+We must offer low-interest and interest-free federal credit to automobile manufacturers, Silicon Valley, biotech and pharmaceuticals, farmers, and any and all companies active in manufacturing, construction, mining, scientific research, energy production, and other forms of tangible, physical, commodity production.
+Massive demand will be created for American-made materials and goods in the rebuilding of infrastructure.
 Cheap credit for productive activity must be available all the way down to the local auto repair shop, dry cleaner, plumber, electrician, or restaurant, since all of these represent tangible physical production.
 Financial services will no longer be eligible to be subsidized by cheap federal credit.

 Nationalize the Federal Reserve